chawuciren11/PyCIL_mrfa_added/docs/source/Explanation Of Codes.rst

 Explanation Of Main Codes
 ==========================
+    This script defines a Python class named ``BaseLearner``, designed for incremental learning scenarios in machine learning.
+    The ``BaseLearner`` class serves as a foundational framework to manage and update the model's knowledge base as new tasks are introduced, which can be easily used by all other methods.

 base.py
 ----------

-.. automodule:: models.base
-   :members:

-This script defines a Python class named BaseLearner, designed for incremental learning scenarios in machine learning.
-The BaseLearner class serves as a foundational framework to manage and update the model's knowledge base as new tasks are introduced, which can be easily used by all other methods.

 * **\_\_init\_\_(self, args)** The constructor method that initializes an instance of the **BaseLearner** class.It sets up the learner with configuration parameters provided in the **args** dictionary,such as memory size, device placement (CPU or GPU),and initializes properties like the current task index, known classes, and total classes.